coredump/CNCFia/README.md

 The LTV-847s are used with typical values for Vf and If, according to datasheet specs.

 The OPAMP output for the spindle can be regulated with a potentiometer and from the 3.3V PWM it can get values close to 11V with a 12V power source.
-Simulated circuit shows a 0.4s approx time to get to the stable voltage.
+Simulated circuit shows a 0.4s approximately time to get to the stable voltage.